sanchitdilipjain/rolling-update-in-ecs/docs/index.md

   1. What is AWS ECS?

-      - Amazon Elastic Container Service (Amazon ECS) is a fully managed container orchestration service that offers simplfied deploy, manage, and scale containerized applications.
+      - Amazon Elastic Container Service (Amazon ECS) is a fully managed container orchestration service that offers simplified deploy, manage, and scale containerized applications.
 It deeply integrates with the rest of the AWS platform to provide a secure and easy-to-use solution for running container workloads in the cloud.

-      - Amazon ECS are a particularly attractive delivery vehicle for CI/CD for the following reasons
+      - Amazon ECS is a particularly attractive delivery vehicle for CI/CD for the following reasons

         - Speed in terms of deployment